NeneWang/docs/docs/guide/Readme.md

 ## Disclaimer

-- The resources listed will be my objectively best free options.
+- The resources listed will be my objectively the best options.
+- I wont claim that the following build will work for anyone, so please refer to my biologic stats for debugging.
 - Some of them will be tools developed by me, but probably will be free tools, as my goal is to help people.

+## Biologic Stats

+- Asian, 5'11'' or 181cm
+- Iq hovering around 120-130

 ![](https://media.giphy.com/media/XD9o33QG9BoMis7iM4/giphy.gif)